dlinus231/mu-fitness/backend/README.md

 https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgresql

+## Loading static data

+- Loading static data for exercises, body parts, muscle groups etc in `/backend/src/load_data`
+- run `node muscle_groups.js` in this directory to populate the database with `BodyParts` and `Muscles`
+- run `node tags.js` in this directory to populate the database with `Tags`
+- run `node exercises.js` in this directory to populate the database with `Exercises`

 ## Using the REST API Endpoints

 You can access the REST API of the server using the following endpoints: